Back to Home

 Age 19

-I burned out personalizing every outreach until I built systems using templates as frameworks, not scripts.
-Finding that rhythm made me a top performer.
-Sustainable performance comes from processes that amplify human connection, not replace it.
+I burned out rewriting every message from scratch until I built systems that used templates as frameworks, not rigid scripts.
+Finding that rhythm made the work sustainable.
+Consistency came from processes that still felt human on the receiving end.

 Age 21